Naamio/naamio/docs/structure.md

 whilst staying as true to its mission of being simple as possible.

 `Naamio` intends to optimize assets, such as JavaScript, Cascading Style Sheets, rasters, and vectors.
-Therefore, providing those within the theme will enable `Naamio` to run optimization routines on the assets dynamically based on demand.
+Therefore, providing those within the template will enable `Naamio` to run optimization routines on the assets dynamically based on demand.
 In this way, `Naamio` differs from other site generators and hosts where optimizations are commonly made prior to deployment, based on the designer's assumptions.